Armenians violated ceasefire 119 times in a day

-Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili, Mezem, Gushchu Ayrim villages of Gazakh region from positions located in Berkaber village of Ijevan region, Voskepar, Voskevan villages of Noyemberyan region, in Alibayli, Aghdam villages of Tovuz region from Aygepar, Mosesgekh villages of Berd region, at unnamed heights of Gadabay region from positions located at unnamed heights of Krasnoselsk region.
+Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili village of Gazakh region from positions located in Berkaber village of Ijevan region, at unnamed heights of Gadabay region from unnamed heights at Krasnoselsk region.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Gulustan village of Goranboy region, Chilaburt, Goyarkh villages of Tartar region, Yusifjanli, Merzili, Novruzlu, Javahirli, Sarijali, Shuraabad, Kengerli, Garagashli, Shikhlar villages of Aghdam region, Kuropatkino of Khojavand region, Garakhanbeyli, Horadiz, Gorgan, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Chilaburt, Yarimja villages of Tartar region, Shikhlar, Novruzlu, Javahirli, Kengerli, Sarijali, Shuraabad, Yusifjanli, Garagashli, Merzili villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Khojavand, Fizuli and Jabrail regions.

-Considering the operational conditions, Azerbaijani Armed Forces fired 125 shots on enemy firing points, positions and trenches.

 News DepartmentNews Author